nsubordin81/blog.synapseflux.com/docs/_posts/2023-04-20-functional-modularity-2.md

 Following this post the series will move on to the second idea Hughes presented in his memo, "Gluing Programs Together", which focuses on a feature common to many functional programming languages known as "lazy evaluation."

-If you missed the first post in this series, you can find it [here](/2023/03/functional-modularity-1/), I recommend going back and reading it if the ideas of modularity and higher order functions presented here are feeling unfamiliar.
+If you missed the first post in this series, you can find it [here]({% post_url 2023-03-29-functional-modularity-1 %})), I recommend going back and reading it if the ideas of modularity and higher order functions presented here are feeling unfamiliar.

 ## Example 1: Higher Order Functions To Operate On Matrices